-- 1. Mail only Cash/Check/Money Order: \$5.00 - 2.
-Online orders electronic or mail: \$10.00 should allow seven to ten days for transcripts to reach another school or prospective employer or other agency.
+1. Mail only - Cash/Check/Money Order: \$5.00

+2. Online orders - electronic or mail: \$10.00

+Transcript requests are typically processed within two working days of the date they are received; however, individuals should allow seven to ten days for transcripts to reach another school or prospective employer or other agency.
 Official transcripts received from other institutions cannot be released to any individual or institution.